brtacks/brtacks.github.io/README.md

+_Because rhetoric gets us nowhere._

-# brtacks.github.io
+# The Brass Tacks

-*The Brass Tacks* is an online magazine that explores ideas with visual essays.
+*The Brass Tacks* is an online magazine that creates visual, data-driven essays to inform discussion around different cultural, political, and social ideas.
 It is operated by its founder and Editor-in-Chief, Jason Kao.
 This repository holds information and assets for the magazine.

 ## Style